 |A book on Gandhi & Churchill by ArthurHerman|

-To Churchill British rule must firmly rest on assertion and the show of strong authority and must avoid conciliatory attitude for it exposes a large surface of weakness of the British.
+To Churchill British rule must firmly rest on the assertion and show of strong authority and must avoid conciliatory attitude for it,if not it exposes a large surface of weakness of the British.

 |Churchill on Gandhi.izquotes.com|

 ''... it was alarming to see Mr. Gandhi, a seditious Middle Temple lawyer, now posing as a fakir of a type well-known in the East, striding half-naked up the steps of the Viceregal Palace, while he is still organizing and conducting a defiant campaign of civil disobedience, to parley on equal terms with the representative of the King-Emperor."

 ......
 During the Bengal famine of 1943 Churchill, then the Prime Minister of Great Britain, responded to urgent requests to divert food supplies to India with a telegram asking, if food was